programmer007007/pdf-laravel/README.md

  The program bascially creates a sub folder [pdata] and keep all the modified pdf in that folder.

- Eg: say i have a pdf doctor_melvin.pdf inside the folder public/andrew-pdf/doctor_melvin.pdf then the output data will be created in public/andrew-pdf/pdata/doctor_melvin_filled.pdf

 # How to use ?